Roulette Guide for Novices

 High/Low | 1 | 1000 | 0.1 | 5000 |

-Step 2: Waiting for the Croupier to Spin the Wheel
+Step 2: Let the Wheel Spin!

 Step 3: Waiting for the Results